rolandtoth/TextformatterMultiValue/README.md

 MultiValue Textformatter for ProcessWire
 ================

-Allows setting key = value pairs in a textarea or text field to use as variable groups in templates.
+Set key=value pairs in a textarea or text field to use as variable groups in templates.

-Great for setting up site-wide settings variables using only a simple textarea or listing social links, etc.
+Great for setting up flexible data structures, eg. general site settings, social links, menus, etc.

 Features
 ---------------------------------------